Rene Magritte and his paintings

 inanimate objects, within a human figure, creating the distinct styles which other artists did not.

 During the course of his career, Rene Magritte would also use famous paintings, which were created by other artists, to put his own surrealist twist on it.
-One of the works he did, was recreate The Balcony (a piece that was designed by Manet), and in this piece he replaced the figures that were in the image, with coffins.
+One of the works he did, was recreate The Balcony (a piece after the masterpice of the same name, by Manet ), and in this piece he replaced the figures that were in the image, with coffins.
 This, was one way for Magritte to showcase his style, and to create a unique design, forcing viewers of his pieces, to look outside of the norm, and focus on the distinctive features which were not originally present.

 Along the similar lines, and with a focus on the surrealist style which he stayed true to, during his career, Rene Magritte began to work on sculptures at a later part of his career as well.
 He had a playful and provocative sense of humor, which worked in to many of the pieces which he created, and which became some of his most well known pieces throughout the course of his career.
 One such example of this is the series of pipe paintings which he created.
 The fascination he had with a paradoxical world, is clearly seen when you view the entire series as a whole piece, rather than viewing the images on their own.